adegans/user-cleaner/readme.txt

 Remember, this counts as a first run, so the first cycle may take a few seconds.

 = I need help with this plugin =
-You can ask your questions on my [support forum](https://ajdg.solutions/forums/forum/user-cleaner/?mtm_campaign=usercleaner).
+You can ask your questions on my [support forum](https://ajdg.solutions/forums/?mtm_campaign=ajdg_usercleaner).

 = This is cool, do you have more plugins? =
-Yep, check out my website [AJdG Solutions](https://ajdg.solutions/plugins/?mtm_campaign=usercleaner)
+Yep, check out my website [AJdG Solutions](https://ajdg.solutions/plugins/?mtm_campaign=ajdg_usercleaner)

 == Changelog ==

+= 1.0.7 - 6 July, 2024 =
+* Author accounts are now also excempt from deletion
+* Minor code tweaks
+* Tested to work with WordPress 6.6
+* Tested to work with ClassicPress 2.1.1
+* Updated support links
+* Updated readme.txt

 = 1.0.6 - 31 January, 2023 =
 * Tested to work with WordPress 6.1.1